History and Heritage

 Daniel Rothberg, Industrial Flooring Systems Manager

-Samantha T. Rothberg currently works as Integration Project Manager for the International Division, specifically focusing on Europe.
+Samantha T. Rothberg currently works as Integration Project Manager & Acting Marketing Manager for Europe.
 She has also previously worked with the Innovation Team and the Strategic Account Group.

 Prior to joining LATICRETE, Samantha held the position of Project Manager at Lehrer, LLC, providing project advisory services to owners, while managing development and construction projects within the New York City area.